drewherron/colemak-vim/README.md

 - Just remember "help" in Norwegian is "hjelp"

-I am providing this here as a vimrc file, but it's probably easier to just paste the following lines into your own vimrc.
+I am providing this here as a vimrc file, but it's probably easier to just paste the following lines into your own vimrc:

 ```
 nmap n j